October 17, 2019

 If you’ve decided the whole thing is a mess, treat it like a texture.
 Cut it up into brand new shapes and create an abstract, collage-style design.
 This works particularly well with watercolour elements which give you that lovely variation of colour within the cut outs.

 Want to be the best textile designer you can be?
-The journey starts with a single step, or rather subscription to our free mail outs.
-Get inspo, industry insights and the hints and how tos you won’t see anywhere else.
-No spam, just quality, educational content.
+The journey starts with a single step, or rather subscription to our free mail outs. 🙂 Get inspo, industry insights and hints and how tos you won’t see anywhere else.
+No spam, just quality, educational content to up level your skills and nail your goals.